David Wood has a multipotentialite entrepreneurial approach to business. He has developed a small diversified portfolio of business cells.

 A former mayor of Morecambe, Charles Howes established his retail music business and piano manufacturing business, with his father Joseph in 1890 (when he was seventeen years old).
 Today, the Charles Howes & Son piano range offers two fabulous upright pianos that are both finished in Polished Black.
 They are manufactured by David’s supply partner who has one the largest piano factories in the world; over 60 years of piano manufacturing expertise; ISO 9001 Certification for over 20 years; and were the first piano manufacturer in China to receive ISO 14001 for environmental standards.

-1990 to Present: PM Hire [Founder, CEO and Sole shareholder as this is a division of Promenade Music Limited]
+1990 to Present: PM Hire [Division of Promenade Music Limited]

 PM Hire offers musicians a range of instruments and equipment for all kinds of events and functions.
 They supply professionals and bands with the hire of all the necessary equipment for a gig.

-1995 to Present: Big Discount Warehouse [Founder, CEO and Sole shareholder as this is a division of Promenade Music Limited]
+1995 to Present: Big Discount Warehouse [Division of Promenade Music Limited]

 The Big Discount Warehouse is David’s musical instrument and equipment discount sales channel.
 He established the 10,000 sq.ft warehouse to help suppliers clear stock lines at discounted prices, so customers get a great discount on instruments and equipment.
 Some products are top selling current lines, that the manufacturer is in an ‘over stock position’; and some products are end of lines that manufacturers want to clear.
 The Big Discount Warehouse also sells on the third party sales channel eBay.

-1997 to Present: DMR Digital Mobile Recordings [Founder, CEO and Sole shareholder as this is a division of Promenade Music Limited]
+1997 to Present: DMR Digital Mobile Recordings [Division of Promenade Music Limited]

 DMR Recordings offers customers a state of the art digital location recording solution.
 At the heart of our service lies a commitment to deliver the kind of product that professional and amateur musicians and ensembles have come to expect from their fully transportable, state of the art digital recording system producing fully multi-mic’d, recorded, mixed and mastered recordings.